0

 How Long Does Skincare Take to Work?

-Let’s be honest — one of the first questions that crosses your mind when you buy a new product is:
+Let’s be honest, and I'm sure you can relate – one of the first questions that crosses your mind when you buy a new product is:

-Will it work?
-And how long will it take to see results?
+"How long will it take to see results?"

-Before I started creating formulations for Beauty by Ané Skincare I was standing in front of my bathroom shelf full of hope, trying product after product, waiting for a transformation that didn’t happen fast enough (in my mind anyway).
+Before I started creating formulations for Beauty by Ané Skincare I also stood in front of my bathroom shelf many, many times, full of hope and expectation, trying product after product, waiting for some kind of transformation that didn’t happen fast enough, or obvious enough (in my mind anyway).

-When I didn’t see visible changes within a few weeks (sometimes less!), I’d move on to the next one, convinced I just needed something different - often 'stronger'.
+When I didn’t see visible changes within a few weeks (sometimes less), I’d move on to the next promising product, convinced I just needed something different, often something stronger.

-It’s not always about the product; it’s often about expectations and timing.
+It’s not always about the product; it’s often about our own expectations and what we expect our skin and products to do within a certain time period.

 We forget that skin biology doesn’t operate on the same instant-gratification timeline we’ve grown used to.